Nature Society (Singapore): Marine Conservation Group

 In 1991 the Marine Group, under the leadership of Helen Newman, initiated a coral rescue project that relocated hard corals from areas destined for reclamation.
 The first project involved 140 volunteers that worked on the fringing reef around Buran Darat, off Sentosa island.
 The corals were transferred to the southern coast of Sentosa.
 The second project was more ambitious, lasting from mid-1993 to early 1995 and involving over 450 divers from six diving clubs.
 Corals were moved from reefs off the southern coast of Pulau Ayer Chawan, now part of the Jurong Island landmass.
 Again, they were relocated to southern Sentosa.
 Survival rate was a low 10 percent, due to the absence of proper securing of the translocated corals at the new site.
 Only in 2006 did marine enthusiasts become seriously concerned about the lack of protection for the marine habitats.
 This led to the formation of the Marine Roundtable forum and the eventual drafting of the Singapore Blue Plan during the International Year of the Reef in 2008.
 Besides being involved in this roundtable, the group also provided feedback to the various government agencies as and when requited.

 Earlier the group published a coffee table book, Singapore Waters – Unveiling Our Seas, highlighting the state of the marine biodiversity.
 It contributed feedback on the remaining marine habitats to the Singapore Green Plan 2002, Urban Redevelopment Authority's Parks and Waterbodies Plan 2002 and URA Masterplan.

 In 2006 the group got the society involved in Project Noah (Nurturing Our Aquatic Heritage), initiated by the Singapore Underwater Federation.
 The plan was to provide a so-called clear underwater paradise at the offshore island of Pulau Hantu.
 The subsequent uproar by marine biologists, claiming that the project would actually destroy the thriving marine biodiversity forced the society to withdraw its involvement from the project.
-The society threw in its support based on advise from the group, all of whom were recreational divers, as well as from the Conservation Committee, whose expertise has always been on birds rather than marine biology.
+The society threw in its support based on advice from the group, all of whom were recreational divers, as well as from the Conservation Committee, whose expertise has always been on birds rather than marine biology.
 This is one example of the danger of the society not collaborating with academics from the local universities.

 Plant Group

-Formed in 1999 to encourage plant appreciation among members, the group spawned a small number of fig enthusiasts popularly known as Figgies after a talk one evening by the then Chairman, Dr. Shawn Lum.
+Formed in 1999 to encourage plant appreciation among members, the group spawned a small number of fig enthusiasts popularly known as Figgies after a talk one evening by the then chairman, Dr. Shawn Lum.
 Thus began their monthly field trips scouring the country to locate the nearly 50 species of figs (Ficus spp.) recorded for Singapore.
 After nearly five years of searching, photographing, studying and documenting figs, they managed to compile their findings into a useful pocket-sized guide on local figs. Angie Ng, the live wire behind the project is currently helming the group.